qubitstream/phpmyadmin_sql_backup/README.md

     phpmyadmin_sql_backup.py "http://www.example.com/phpmyadmin/" your_user your_password

-Downloads a plain text `.sql` backup of all tables to the current working directory.
+Downloads a plain text `.sql` backup of all databases to the current working directory.

 ---